Lvl3Mage/HomingProjectilesMod/README.md

 # HomingProjectilesMod
 Adds different types of projectile homing to raot.
-Must be installed on the server.
+Must be installed on the server to work.
 ## Homing Types:
 ### Default
 Triggered by pressing **left-ctrl + left-alt + 0**.